georzaza/ICO-offering/README.md

 #### Running Interactively
 Run `ganacle-cli` (or maybe ganache AppImage for a GUI), then `truffle console` and finally `deploy`.
 This will give you a Node terminal where you can run Javascript commands.
 A better way to run it is just `truffle develop` and then `deploy`.

+If you found this project useful in any way, give it a star.